sanowl/ai-summarizer/README.md

  **Once the installation is complete, run the command `npm run dev` to start the application.**

 Note: You will need to use your own API key for the Summarization API.
-You can obtain an API key by creating an account on the Summarization API website.
+You can obtain an API key by creating an account on the Rapid API website.